sdv-dev/PyMetrics/README.md

 2. Run the [Manual collection workflow](https://github.com/datacebo/download-analytics/actions/workflows/manual.yaml) on your branch.
     - Use workflow from **your branch name**.
     - List the project names you added
-    - Put '' for max_days to indicate you want all data
+    - Remove `7` from max days to indicate you want all data
     - Pass any extra arguments (for example `--dry-run` to test your changes)
 3. Let the workflow finish and check that pypi.csv contains the right data.
 4. Get your pull request reviewed and merged into `main`.
 The daily collection workflow will fill the data for the last 30 days and future days.